-2.3 For Foundation Degrees, please list where the 60 credit work-related learning takes place For apprenticeships an articulation of how the work based learning and academic content are organised with the award.
+For apprenticeships an articulation of how the work based learning and academic content are organised with the award.
+2.3 For Foundation Degrees, please list where the 60 credit work-related lear ning takes place organised with the award.
+For apprenticeships an articulation of how the work based learning and acade emic content are organised with the award.